viciious/wadcode/README.md

   wadfile    Output WAD file that is created after compilation.

 optional arguments:
+  --pwad
+  --big-endian
   --verbose    Increase verbosity.
 Can be specified multiple times.
   --help       Show this help page.
 ```

 For example: